 the Fiadh-Nemeadh.
-Our business now is to investigate what this latter word conveys; and though I do not mean, for a while, to develop its true interpretation,-of which I am the sole and exclusive depositary,-yet must I make it apparent, that by it,-whatever way it must be rendered,-all before me have understood, were emphatically designated our Sabian Towers.
-Thus Colgan in his "Acts," page 297, referring to these words of the Four Masters, says, "Anno 995, Ardmaeha cum Basilicis, Turribus, aliisque omnibus edificiis, incendio ex fulmine generato, tota vastatur."
+Our business now is to investigate what this latter word conveys; and though I do not mean, for a while, to develop its true interpretation, -of which I am the sole and exclusive depositary, yet must I make it apparent, that by it-whatever way it must be rendered-all before me have understood, were emphatically designated our Sabian Towers.
+Thus Colgan in his Acts, p.
+297, referring to these words of the Four Masters, says: "Anno 995, Ardmaeha cum Basilicis, Turribus, aliisque omnibus edificiis, incendio ex fulmine generato, tota vastatur."

-O'Connor also, wishing to wrest its import to his favourite theory of their having been gnomons, while ignorant of its proper force, indulges in a conjecture of the most lunatic ostentation, and translates Fiadh-

-Nemeadh by celestial indexes.
+O'Connor also, wishing to wrest its import to his favourite theory of there having been gnomons, while ignorant of its proper force, indulges in a conjecture of the most lunatic ostentation, and translates Fiadh-Nemeadh by celestial indexes.

-But though the word does not literally signify either "Towers,"-as Colgan, for want of a better exposition, has set forth,-or "celestial indexes,"-as O'Connor, equally at a loss for its proper meaning, has ventured to promulgate,-yet is it indisputable that it stood as the representative of those enigmatical edifices, as well as that both writers had the same structures in view as comprehended under the tenor of this mysterious denomination .

-These annals I look upon, in three different lights, as invaluable documents:-firstly, as they prove the existence of those edifices at the date above assigned; secondly, as they show that they were distinct things from the belfries-whether cloicteach or erdam-which shared their disaster; and, thirdly, because that, even admitting of O'Connor's mistranslation, it gives us an insight into their character more fortuitous than he had anticipated.
-Celestial indexes!
-Could any one be so silly as for a moment to suppose that this was a mere allusion to the circumstance of their height?
+But though the word does not literally signify either "Towers"-as Colgan, for want of a better exposition, has set forth-or "celestial indexes" as O'Connor, equally at a loss for its proper meaning, has ventured to promulgate, yet is it indisputable that it stood as the representative of those enigmatical edifices, as well as that both writers had the same structures in view as comprehended under the tenor of this mysterious denomination.1 gives us an insight into their character more fortuitous than he had anticipated.
+Celestial indexes !1 Could any one be so silly as for a moment to suppose that this was a mere allusion to the circumstance of their height?
 No; it was no such casual epithet, or witty effort of hyperbole; but it was, what Sallust has so truly said of the Syrtes, "nomen ex re inditum."

+These annals I look upon in three different lights as invaluable documents-firstly, as they prove the existence of those edifices at the date above assigned; secondly, as they show that they were distinct things from the belfries-whether cloicteach or erdam which shared their disaster; and, thirdly, because that, even admitting of O'Connor's mistranslation, it

-^{} The Annals of Inisfallen, also, page 148, call them by the same name of Fiadh-Nemeadh.
+1 The Annals of Inisfallon, also, p.
+148, call them by the same name of Fiadh-Nemeadh.

-The identity between this island and the "Insula Hyperboreorum" of Hecatæus being to be completely established in an ensuing chapter,-the bungling of natives and the claims of externs notwithstanding,-I shall not hesitate to assume as proved, that ours was the "island" described.
+The identity between this island and the "Insula Hyperboreorum" of Hecatæus being to be completely established in an ensuing chapter,-the bungling of natives and the claims of externs notwithstanding,- I shall not hesitate to assume as proved, that ours was the "island" described.

-Allow me then to draw your attention to an extract from Diodorus's report thereof:-"They affirm also," says he, "that the moon is so seen from this island, that it appears not so distant from the earth, and seems to present on its disk certain projections like the mountains of our world.
+Allow me then to draw your attention to an extract from Diodorus's report thereof :-" They affirm also," says he, "that the moon is so seen from this island, that it appears not so distant from the earth, and seems to present on its disk certain projections like the mountains of our world.
 Likewise that the God Apollo in person visits this island once in nineteen years, in which the stars complete their revolutions, and return into their old positions; and hence this cycle of nineteen years is called, by the Greeks, the great year."

-Who is it that collates this description with the "celestial indexes †" above produced, that is not, at once, struck with the felicity of the coincidence?
-On earth, what could celestial indexes mean but such as were appropriated to the contemplation of the heavenly bodies?-just as the name of "Zoroaster,"-which, in the Persian language, signifies "cœlorum observator," that is star-gazer, or observer of the heavens,-was given to Zerdust, the great patriarch of the Magi, from his eminence and delight in astronomical pursuits.
+Who is it that collates this description with the "celestial indexes"2 above produced, that is not, at once, struck with the felicity of the coincidence?
+On earth, what could celestial indexes mean but such as were appropriated to the contemplation of the heavenly bodies?-just as the name of "Zoroaster" -which, in the Persian language, signifies "cœlorum observator," that is, star-gazer, or observer of the heavens-was given to Zerdust, the great patriarch of the Magi, from his eminence and delight in astronomical pursuits.